saasbook/courseware/scripts/README.md

 Bulk-remove members from a Slack workspace with at least a Plus-level subscription.
 By Simon Jovanovic (@simonjov).

 # <center> __/selenium__ </center>

+**NOTE:** These scripts use Selenium/Webdriver to do various tasks in GitHub, Heroku, Pivotal Tracker, etc.  If possible, you should use the above `github-repos` and `heroku` scripts, which use APIs.
+There is not yet an equivalent for the Pivotal Tracker team management script, though.

 The selenium web driver for each of the scripts is currently using Microsoft Edge.
 The browser used by selenium can be changed in the first few lines of each of the scripts.
 However, since there may be compatibility issues between different implementations of methods across web drivers, it is still suggested to download Microsoft Edge in order to run these scripts in the same environment in which they were developed.

 Each script has certain values that either need to or can be changed for each use case.
 These are denoted by comments in this or a similar form: &nbsp; `# CHANGE this value`.

+### __pt_add_members.py__

+Bulk-add members to a Pivotal Tracker based on the contents of `\scripts\email_surveys.csv`.
+By Simon Jovanovic (@simonjov).

 ### __gh_add_members.py__